Question on Toddler Tantrums:

 Remember to shower lots of praises for good behaviours.
 Celebrate little successes and make the child feel good.
 I’m sure your child seeks your love and approval.
 You need to guide him in the right direction.
 Sometimes, ignoring bad behaviour may help but make sure that you are watching him to ensure safety.
 He could also be acting up because he has to share your attention with the younger sibling.
 Make sure you spend some time with him and include him and also help him to bond with the younger sibling by doing things together.

-Ms Sachi is part of Team NYM.
+Contributed by Ms Sachi, who is part of Team NYM.
 She is presently reading her honours in Child Psychology, graded to support her present experience in Early Childhood Education and she further plans to secure it by pursuing a Certificate or Diploma in Early Childhood.